zeroc-ice/ice-builder-eclipse/README.md

 ## Configuring File Settings

 The project settings described above serve as the default compiler settings for all Slice files in the project.
 You may also override the compiler settings on a per-file basis by selecting a Slice file in `Package Explorer` and choosing `Properties` from the `File` menu, or by right-clicking on the file and choosing `Properties`.
-Select `Slice2Java Properties` to configure the Slice compiler settings, which have the same semantics as those in the `Options` tab described earlier.
+Select `Ice Builder` to configure the Slice compiler settings, which have the same semantics as those in the `Options` tab described earlier.